ulises-jeremias/dotfiles/README.md

-│   └── install-pkgs        # Arch Linux specific script to install packages from the AUR and the official repos ├── common                  # common files (used by dots when installing in any OS) │   ├── bin/                # common binaries to be installed in any OS │   └── config              # common config files to be installed in any OS ├── debian                  # Debian override files (used by dots when installing in Debian based distros) │   ├── bin/                # binaries to be installed in Debian based distros │   ├── deps.sh             # Debian specific dependencies │   └── install-pkgs    # Debian specific script to install packages from the official repos and other sources ├── default-config          # default config files (used by dots when installing in any OS).
+│   └── install-pkgs        # Arch Linux specific script to install packages from the AUR and the official repos ├── common                  # common files (used by dots when installing in any OS) │   ├── bin/                # common binaries to be installed in any OS │   ├── config/             # common config files to be installed in any OS │   └── install             # script installed by dots at <dotfiles_dir>/install ├── debian                  # Debian override files (used by dots when installing in Debian based distros) │   ├── bin/                # binaries to be installed in Debian based distros │   ├── deps.sh             # Debian specific dependencies │   └── install-pkgs        # Debian specific script to install packages from the official repos and other sources ├── default-config          # default config files (used by dots when installing in any OS).
 Check the docs https://github.com/ulises-jeremias/dotfiles/wiki/Customization for more info.
 ├── playground              # testing environments
-│   └── bin/                # scripts to run the testing environments │   └── docker/             # docker setup to bootstrap the testing environments │   └── vagrant/            # vagrant setup to bootstrap the testing environments ├── scripts                 # scripts used by dots to install the dotfiles
-|   ├── _install            # script installed by dots at <dotfiles_dir>/install
-|   ├── install-pkgs        # script to install packages from the official repos and other sources
-│   ├── install-dotfiles    # script to install the dotfiles in the system │   ├── install             # main installation script
-├── static/                 # static files used by the README ├── ui/                     # ui files used by dots when installing in interactive mode - WIP ├── util/                   # util files used by dots
+│   └── bin/                # scripts to run the testing environments │   └── docker/             # docker setup to bootstrap the testing environments │   └── vagrant/            # vagrant setup to bootstrap the testing environments ├── scripts                 # scripts used by dots to install the dotfiles │   └── install-pkgs        # script to install packages from the official repos and other sources │   ├── install-dotfiles    # script to install the dotfiles in the system │   └── install             # main installation script ├── static/                 # static files used by the README ├── ui/                     # ui files used by dots when installing in interactive mode - WIP ├── util/                   # util files used by dots